Symplectic groupoids and discrete constrained Lagrangian mechanics: Discrete constrained Lagrangian mechanics

 \subsection{Generating Lagrangian submanifolds of $T^*G$}

 In this section, we will be concerned with generating a Lagrangian submanifold $ \Sigma _L \subset T ^\ast G $ of the cotangent groupoid, associated to a function $L$ called the \emph{discrete Lagrangian}.
 This is a particular example of the formalism introduced in the previous section.
-As shown in \autoref{ex:unconstrained}, one way to do this is by defining a discrete Lagrangian $ L \colon G \rightarrow \mathbb{R} $ and taking $ \Sigma _L = \mathrm{d} L (G) $; this is the case considered in previous work on discrete Lagrangian mechanics, including \citet{Weinstein1996} and \citet{MaMaMa2006}.
+As shown in \autoref{thm:unconstrained}, one way to do this is by defining a discrete Lagrangian $ L \colon G \rightarrow \mathbb{R} $ and taking $ \Sigma _L = \mathrm{d} L (G) $; this is the case considered in previous work on discrete Lagrangian mechanics, including \citet{Weinstein1996} and \citet{MaMaMa2006}.

 Setting aside the groupoid structure for the moment, this approach exploits the fact that for any manifold $M$ and function $ L \colon M \rightarrow \mathbb{R} $, the submanifold $ \mathrm{d} L (M) \subset T ^\ast M $ is Lagrangian.
-However, there is a more general construction due to \citeauthor{Tulczyjew1977} (and stated, for example, in \citep{Tulczyjew1977}), which we will use to generalize the earlier approach to discrete mechanics.
+However, there is a more general construction due to \citet{SnTu1972} (see also \citet{Tulczyjew1977}), which we will use to generalize the earlier approach to discrete mechanics.